IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 ### <a id="column"></a> Column Virtualization

 With Column Virtualization only the visible columns are rendereding in the grid.
-As users start scrolling horizontally in the grid the currently visible columns are updated and the related DOM elements are reused to display the column data of the new visible columns.
+As users start scrolling horizontally the grid the currently visible columns are updated and the related DOM elements are reused to display the column data of the new visible data.

 Column Virtualization depends on Fixed Row Virtualization and will enable it implicitly if it is not enabled explicitly.

-Similarly to Fixed Row Virtualization, Column Virtualization also only works with the data already available on the client and does not make server requests to fetch any additional data.

 Setting different column widths have little to no effect, because the content is shifted between columns during horizontal scrolling, but the visible columns width stays intact.